 - 3) Logging the Screening and Enrollment Process - RETAIN THE SCREENING LOG FOR THE DURATION OF THE STUDY.
 You will be asked to fax or email a de-identified copy of the log to the CCC monthly. - The Study Coordinator will review the medical records in the order supplied by the DMC to determine if each patient meets study inclusion criteria and does not meet any of the study's exclusion criteria. - Begin screening with the patient who has been assigned Random Screening Number 1 in Column B of the log.
 Use the paired Patient Number given in Column C of the log to easily find the patient on your IT list.
-Write the patient's name into Column A of your log. - Consider the following information from each patient's medical record: - Diagnoses: Patient has a diagnosis of hypertension - Clinic BPs: Review BPs measured over the previous 24 month period - Exclusion Criteria: Review Problem List and clinical notes to identify medical conditions that disqualify the patient. - Active in Clinic: Determine that patient remains in the practice.
+Write the patient's name into Column A of your log. - Consider the following information from each patient's medical record: - Diagnoses: Patient has a diagnosis of persistent asthma - Exclusion Criteria: Review Problem List and clinical notes to identify medical conditions that disqualify the patient.
+Try to determine if the patient's medications are prescribed and adjusted only by a pulmonologist, not by the patient's primary care physician. - Active in the Clinic: Determine that the patient remains in the practice.

-- Complete columns D, E, F and G as follows: - Column D: Enter Y if the patient's clinic BPs (documented in the medical record) did not qualify; otherwise, enter N. Exclude (write in Y for) all patients who have had at least two controlled BPs during the previous 6 months. - Column E: Enter Y if the patient has other exclusion criteria that are disqualifying; otherwise, enter N. - Column F: Enter Y if the patient has left the practice; otherwise, enter N. - Column G: Enter Y if the patient seemed to meet screening criteria based on medical record review; otherwise, enter N.
+• Complete columns D, E, F and G as follows:

+Column D: Enter Y if the subject was disqualified due to having severe, life-threatening asthma or COPD.

+Column E: Enter Y if the patient has other exclusion criteria that are disqualifying; otherwise, enter N.

+Column F: Enter Y if the patient has left the practice; otherwise, enter N.

+Column G: Enter Y if the patient seemed to meet screening criteria based on medical record review; otherwise, enter N.